 During the broadcast, it is great to welcome viewers by name, answer questions when possible, remind viewers to subscribe to notifications and have an interactive experience.

 As always, end with a CTA (call to action).
 Keep it simple.
 Let your audience know what you want them to do: for example, visit your website or sign up now.
 Lastly, don’t forget to thank everyone for joining and to have them click on the notification for future broadcasts.

 If you are a business, you may want a boost to get higher visibility.
 Of course, sharing your FB Live video in a blog post is always a great idea.

 Have fun going live!
 Facebook Live offers another opportunity to share knowledge, engage with current clients, expand your reach, and most importantly tell “your story”, literally.
-Make this a part of your social planning for the 2nd half of the year.
+Make this a part of your social content creation planning for the 2nd half of the year.